 Investigate the Full Breadth of BCI Technologies

 The NeuroMaker BCI Curriculum provides a full experience in the emerging field of Brain Computer Interface.
-This curriculum introduces BCI concepts in a step by step process that begins with setting up the required BCI technology and finishes with students combining machine learning with advanced neuroscience techniques.
-Four BCI modules with multiple extension activities extend into a full semester of learning.
+This curriculum introduces BCI concepts in a step by step process that begins with setting up the required BCI technology and finishes students taking control of this technology for their own applications.

 You can find all of the resources needed for the NeuroMaker challenge site here: NeuroMaker Challenge.
 We are challenging students to research ways to improve the field of assistive technology.
 Participants can send us a video and written description of their solution virtually and we will be giving out over $10,000 in prizes to those that are selected by our MIT and Harvard engineers!
 Participation is free to any group of students with our NeuroMaker Hand or NeuroMaker BCI.

 You can also find our full challenge guide here: NeuroMaker Creative Challenge Description